-Operation Billion Digits (OBD) is a whimsical project that is searching for a "Billion Digit Mersenne prime".
+Operation Billion Digits (OBD) is a whimsical distributed computing project that is searching for a "Billion Digit Mersenne prime".

 There isn't hope of really finding such a prime with today's technology and algorithms.
 A Lucas-Lehmer test is estimated to require 852 years.
 Perhaps much longer because many won't use modern hardware on a whimsical project; p-1, p+1, and ECM tests are also unfeasible because they require operations modulo the billion digit number.
 The only part of this project that can be undertaken today is trial factoring, and even that cannot be done with the efficient Prime95 program.
 Luigi, aka "ET_" on the mersenneforum.org boards, has written a trial factoring program that can handle these numbers.
 It's a sub-project of Lone Mersenne Hunters.